Co-Curricular Club Expo

 This course will be taken by a trained Barista from the Addington Coffee Co.

-The cost is $150.00 which will be charged to your gold sheet to your school account.
+The cost is $150.00 which will be charged to your school account.

 There are two courses per term.

-Contact Mrs Griffith via ‘Teams Chat’ if you are interested in joining a course.
+Sign-up here (sign-ups close Friday, 2 February) or contact Mrs Griffith via ‘Teams chat’ if you are interested in joining a course.
+First in first served!

 Teacher in Charge: Mrs Jacqui Griffith